initbiz/initbiz.github.io/letsrent/index.md

 1. `endtime`,
 1. `startlocation`,
 1. `endlocation`,

+The scripts loaded by the plugin add feature to automatically send AJAX requests (to `onOrderChange`) on change for inputs with two classes: `refreshing-field` and `refreshing-field-blur`.
+They both send every field in `Order[]` namespace to the handler but the first one will send on every change, while the second one only when user leaves the field.

 ### `OrderInfo`
 The component in most cases is used by other components to prepare the order using the query string parameters.